KHommik/DomeShaped_GTG_LBSPR/README.md

 GTGLBSPRDome_SimulateEstimate.Rmd
 * demonstrates the dome-shaped selectivity estimation approach using simulated data.

+GTGLBSPR_Dome_ModelRun.Rmd
+* demonstrates a model run based on trout data from Glen Lough as detailed by Hommik et al. (2020).
+This model run also features multiple mesh sizes when specifying the dome shaped curve.
+Data may be provided on request.

 ## Resources

 * **Publication** Hommik, K., Fitzgerald C. J., Kelly, F. K. and Shephard, S. Dome-shaped selectivity in LB-SPR: Length-Based assessment of data-limited inland fish stocks sampled with gillnets. <https://doi.org/10.1016/j.fishres.2020.105574>